ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 retransmission mechanisms decide to retransmit data, and the connection meets all of the following conditions:

-1. The transport send buffer has less than one SMSS of unsent data available to send.
+1. The transport send buffer has less than one C.SMSS of unsent data available to send.

 2. The sending flow is not currently in the process of transmitting a packet.

-3. The amount of data considered in flight is less than the congestion window (cwnd).
+3. The amount of data considered in flight is less than the congestion window (C.cwnd).

 4. All the packets considered lost have been retransmitted.